Zeal Deluxe Daybed

 - Flashtex Dark Grey (color code 216)

-Danish design puts a premium on modularity, so you probably won't be surprised to learn that the Zeal mattress is designed to accept any of the three leg styles.
-That means there are 12 options of the Zeal that are ready to go, and accent your contemporary living room!
+That means there are three stunning options of the Zeal that are ready to go, and accent your contemporary living room!

 As Innovation describes it, good aesthetic must go hand-in-hand with great functionality and comfort.
 Their team of product designers, developers and technicians work together to seamlessly integrate form and function into every piece.
 The Zeal boasts a smaller frame, which makes it ideal for places in your home or office where a full-size sofa either doesn't fit or doesn't make sense, like a den, study, reading nook, etc.

 Designer Per Weiss pulled in classic Danish elements by adding tufting to the seat (mattress) and stitching to the backrest.
 Zeal is "finished" on all sides, so (as with most Innovation pieces) it works well "floating" in your room.
-Zeal's three leg options give you some choice of style as well.
-The laser legs are obviously more contemporary, while the dark wood and brass options offer more mid-Century appeal.
+Zeal's dark wood legs offer more mid-Century appeal.

 Zeal is priced under $1,000 including free shipping.
 (Join our e-mail list and you might get it for even less!)
 You can always find something cheaper somewhere, but it's tough to find this type of value anywhere in the modern furniture market (which we'll get to in a minute).
 In fact, the Zeal Deluxe Daybed is Innovation's lowest price "staple" item.
 Every few years they test a lower priced model, but the Zeal consistently outperforms them!